-The high passed filter deconvolved map which is subtracted to get the 21cm map will be a high signal-to-noise map of Galactic and extra-Galactic polarized foreground emission with exquisite frequency resolution in the 700-800MHz band over half the sky (21 cm emission is unpolarized).
-Currently there are no comparable data set available!
+The high passed filtered, deconvolved map which is subtracted to obtain the 21cm map will be a high signal-to-noise map of Galactic and extra-Galactic polarized foreground emission with exquisite frequency resolution in the 700-800MHz band over half the sky (21 cm emission is unpolarized).
+Currently there are no comparable data set available so this will be an important contribution to radio astronomy!
 The Galactic contribution will be dominated by synchrotron emission and the slope and curvature of the spectrum in each resolution element will give an indication of the energy distribution of high energy electron cosmic rays along each line of sight.
 The polarization will tell us about Galactic magnetic fields.
-Modeling of the Galactic cosmic ray distribution and magnetic fields will inferred from these maps may be useful for Galactic science and is relevant input to such programs as GALPROP used for indirect detection of dark matter.
-Another by product of the survey will be a catalog of radio transients.
+Models of the Galactic cosmic ray distribution and magnetic fields can be inferred from these maps may be useful for Galactic science.
+It is relevant input to such programs as GALPROP used for indirect detection of dark matter.
+Another byproduct of the survey will be a catalog of radio transients.
 Although these will be "caught" in Beijing, not Fermilab, they will available to collaboration.

-The challenges to be overcome beyond the shear volume of the data, include development and refinement of the data, which will involve scientist time looking at the data at various stages of reduction.
+The challenges to be overcome, beyond the shear volume of the data, include development and refinement of the data analysis methods, which will involve scientist time looking at the data at various stages of reduction.
 Data visualization software and metrics for data quality must be developed.
 Another big uncertainty is modeling of the telescope beam patterns.
-This will mostly done by other members of the collaboration (Peter Timbie) but the ACDC data must be used to validate these models and this is part of the analysis chain.
+This will mostly done by other members of the collaboration (Peter Timbie) but the ASD data must be used to validate these models and this is part of the analysis chain.
 The telescope itself may change with time in a variety of ways which can change the beam patterns and this must be monitored.

-Now let us say a little about methods.
+Now let us say something about methods.
 Tianlai is a transit telescope meaning no moving parts.
-The astronomical signal we are looking for does not change significantly with time so that every time the Earth rotates (1 sidereal day) the signal meaning the correlations should repeat.
-Of course the noise from the telescope and the sky does not repeat and should average to zero.
-There are astronomical signals which do vary on the sky in fairly predictable way namely the Sun, Moon, and planets and pulsars.
-The radio sky is also unpredictable as radio sources, and even pulsars and the Sun can vary in brightness, although.
+It stares while the Earth rotates.
+The astronomical signal we are looking for does not change significantly with time so that each time the Earth rotates (1 sidereal day) the TOD should repeat.
+The noise from the telescope and the sky does not repeat but should average down as we co-add different days.
+There are other astronomical signals which do vary with time, but in fairly predictable way, namely the Sun, Moon, planets and pulsars.
+The radio sky also has unpredictable time variations from compact radio sources, and both pulsars and the Sun fluctuate in brightness.
 A larger source of unpredictable variability comes from manmade RFI.
-By searching for and flagging such unpredictable variability one can deweight parts of the data when making the ACDC.
-Moving bright source such as the Sun, Moon, and Jupiter will contaminate different parts of the map at different times which must also be deweighted.
-One can only remove bright sources to the extent one understands the telescope beam patterns and this will lead large uncertainties in the final map near bright sources.
-These regions must be deweighted when computing a power spectrum.
+By searching for and flagging such unpredictable variability one can deweight parts of the data which are contaminated by these fluctuations when making the ASD.
+Moving bright radio source such as the Sun, Moon, and Jupiter can be subtracted, but uncertainties in the beam patterns will lead to uncertain residuals in the subtractions.
+So one should deweight data likely to be contaminated by those residuals.
+The same goes for non-moving bright radio sources such as Cas A, Sag A, Cen A. Regions around these sources must be deweighted when computing a power spectrum because of large residuals.
 The entire weighting scheme has yet to be developed.